shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 Here we are doing the following things:

-- Inheriting the ERC721 smart contract into our Artwork smart contract using the `is` keyword.
+- Inheriting the OpenZeppelin ERC721 smart contract into our `Artwork.sol` smart contract using the `is` keyword.
-- Constructor is always the first function that is called while deploying a smart contract.
+- The constructor is always the first function that is called while deploying a smart contract.
 Since we are inheriting another smart contract, we have to pass in the values for the constructor of that smart contract while defining our constructor.
-Here we taking name and symbol as constructor arguments and are passing them to the constructor of ERC721.
+Here we take a name and symbol as constructor arguments and are passing them to the constructor of ERC721.
 - `name` and `symbol` are going to be the name and symbol of our NFT respectively.

 ## Defining tokenCounter

-NFTs are called Non-Fungible because all of them are unique.
+NFTs are called Non-Fungible Tokens because each one is unique.
 What makes them unique is the token id assigned to them.
 We are going to define a global variable called tokenCounter and use it for calculating the token id.
-It will start with zero and increment by 1 for every new NFT that is minted.
+It will start with zero and increment by 1 for every new NFT that is created (or "minted").
 The value of tokenCounter is set to 0 in the constructor.

 ```jsx
 //SPDX-License-Identifier: Unlicense